zapata-engineering/orqviz/docs/CONTRIBUTING.md

 When deciding if we merge in a pull request we look at the following things:

+### Base branch

+For development we use `dev` branch.
+When we decide to make a release, we merge `dev` branch into `main`.
+Therefore, if you want to contribute please branch off the `dev` branch and create your PR with `dev` as the base branch.

 ### Automatic checks

 Keep in mind that we have automatic checks configured for this project.
 We won't merge your PR unless it: